 With the release of their first EP in the spring of 2015, Montreal’s CHOM FM has continuously given the band some well-deserved air-time, even scheduling them on an on-air interview and performance during its morning show, and naming ”Funeral” in the top 30 of 2015’s best songs of the year.
 The band actually quickly sold-out the show celebrating the one year anniversary of the EP’s release at Petit Campus (350 people) in April 2016.

-Not skipping a beat, We Are Monroe released the first single, Midnight Cruiser, off of their debut full-length album, White Lights, in February 2017 following the single’s launch show which also sold out (The Belmont, 425 people).
+Not skipping a beat, We Are Monroe released the first single, Midnight Cruiser, off of their debut full-length album, White Lights, in February 2017 following the single’s Release party which also sold out (The Belmont, 425 people).
 A few months later, in early May, the band was also greeted to a packed crowd for their album launch show at The Fairmount (550 people) proving the increasing interest for the band.
-Furthermore, the group actually sold-out its merch that night!

 Two years following the release of the Funeral EP, the indie-rock band launched its first full-length effort, White Lights, on April 18th.

 The sound of crickets fill the night air in the beginning moments of the opening track, and first single,”Midnight Cruiser”, setting the tone for the album.
 While the band sought out inspiration through the nocturnal escape, the infinite road that lies ahead, and the freedom of living on impulses, the subdued introduction is nothing short of misleading.
 With the songs deeply rooted in the band’s signature drum-and–bass core, the overall sound of the album echoes a certain audacity and shows signs of the maturity acquired along the last few years.